SAP/luigi/docs/advanced-scenarios.md

 ```

 Google's `id_token` contains basic identity data like name and user ID, which allows for this data to be shown in the profile.
-Additionally, if you would also like to show the user picture, add the following code to enrich the user profile information:
+5. If you would also like to show the user picture, add the following code to enrich the user profile information:

 ```javascript
   userInfoFn: async (settings, authData) => {